dekoza/mtgpl/GTC.rst

 Gruul Charm
-    Choose one — Creatures without flying can't block this turn
+    Choose one — Creatures without flying can't block this turn;

-     or gain control of all permanents you own
+    or gain control of all permanents you own;
     or Gruul Charm deals 3 damage to each creature with flying.

 Gruul Guildgate